-Dr. Rome.
+Dr. ROME.
 Sure.
-Yeah, I will be quick because we have been here a while, but I do think -- I know, I am a primary care doctor.
+Yeah, I will be quick because we have been here a while, but I do think-I know, I am a primary care doctor.
 I spend time in the rooms with patients.
 And I spend a good portion of time talking about exactly the topics that you are talking, which is, you know, sort of, how to keep them healthier about, or how to keep them away from me and away from the hospital system that I work in.
 And so, it is absolutely, you know, crucial.

-We also have -- you know, there are a lot of barriers that the patients face in those things.
+We also have-you know, there are a lot of barriers that the patients face in those things.
 I have patients who run out of food at the end of the food.
 I have patients who don't have stable housing.
-So, we have a lot of social problems that, you know, we need to -- we separate.
+So, we have a lot of social problems that, you know, we need to-we separate.
 We think about healthcare spending versus everything else.
 But on this committee, you think about spending up everything.
 And maybe we have to think about the way we are financing healthcare, the way that we were thinking about health, and redefining more broadly the way you are talking about.
-If we can invest in those social support services, maybe we can --
+If we can invest in those social support services, maybe we can-

-Chairman Buchanan.
+can invest in those social support services, maybe we can-Chairman BUCHANAN.
 I would say you will have more money for those support services.
 We won't be spending it on everything else.

-Dr. Rome.
+Dr. ROME.
 I agree, yeah.

-Chairman Buchanan.
+Chairman BUCHANAN.
 Mr. Moose, anything you want to add.

-Mr. Moose.
+Mr. MOOSE.
 I think the key word is an investment here.
 We have to look at this as a business proposition.
 There is an ROI for investing dollars upfront for better access to high-quality foods, for exercise programs.
 Somebody who is physically active has less propensity to have behavioral health, mental health issues, saving money on the back end.
 So we have got to look at it as, hey, there is a true ROI.
-Let's put some money upfront for preventative-type activities, preventative-type services on it so we can expect the --

-Chairman Buchanan.
-I think we are going to be in trouble if we don't start figuring out a way to get people more preventative and set up the right incentive.
-Did you get a chance to --
+Let's put some money upfront for preventative-type activities, preventative-type services on it so we can expect thewe don't start figuring out a way to get people more preventative and set up the right incentive.
+Did you get a chance to-